nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: Related work: dimensionality reduction

 In this section, as well as giving outline descriptions of these techniques, we also show how they can be applied in this more general context.
 There are many dimensionality reduction techniques, many of which have been developed for specific contexts.
-Here we introduce three general mechanisms most relevant to our context, which we believe are the mechanisms in most common use.
+The Principal Component Analysis (PCA) \cite{pearson1901:PCA,hotelling1933analysis} stands out as the most widely used dimensionality reduction algorithm, finding applications in data compression, data processing, feature extraction, and data visualisation, among others.
+Random Projection (RP) \cite{dasgupta2013experiments}, Multidimensional Scaling (MDS) \cite{cox2008multidimensional,kruskal1964multidimensional,LMDS}, and their variants aim at representing the data in a lower-dimensional space in such a way that the distances between points in that space approximate the pairwise dissimilarities in the original space.
+Isomap \cite{tenenbaum2000global} focuses on preserving geodesic distances and local structures, often used in data analysis and machine learning.
+Additionally, other techniques such as t-Distributed Stochastic Neighbour Embedding (t-SNE) \cite{van2008visualizing} and Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap}, are commonly employed for exploratory data analysis and visualisation.
+Given our focus on distance-preserving mechanisms and not on data visualisation, here we introduce three general mechanisms most relevant to our context, namely PCA, RP, MDS, which we believe are the mechanisms in most common use.
+Table \ref{table:dr} provides an overview of these mechanisms, alongside our proposed nSimplex Zen.